smanjithaya1/AnsibleAKS/README.md

 Deployments Steps are as below:

 a.
 Building the AKS Cluster
+1. Clone the repo using git clone https://github.com/smanjithaya1/AnsibleAKS.git
+2. execute the below commands
+  cd AnsibleAKS
+  ansible-playbook azure_create_aks.yml
-i.
-Clone the repo using git clone https://github.com/smanjithaya1/AnsibleAKS.git ii. execute the below commands cd AnsibleAKS ansible-playbook azure_create_aks.yml iii.
-The above would spin up the AKS Cluster
+3. The above would spin up the AKS Cluster

 b.
 Below are the steps to deploy the sample azure-vote application:
-i.
-From the AKS Cluster created in the above step, please connect to the cluster using azure cli
+1. From the AKS Cluster created in the above step, please connect to the cluster using azure cli az aks get-credentials --resource-group myResourceGroup --name myAKSCluster
-     az aks get-credentials --resource-group myResourceGroup --name myAKSCluster ii.
-Verify your connection
+2. Verify your connection
      kubectl get nodes
-iii.
-Execute the below command to deploy the sample application:
-     kubectl apply -f https://github.com/smanjithaya1/AnsibleAKS/blob/main/azure-vote.yaml
+3. Execute the below command to deploy the sample application: kubectl apply -f https://github.com/smanjithaya1/AnsibleAKS/blob/main/azure-vote.yaml